River Valley Medical Assistants take the World by Storm...

 The College will hold classes as usual unless severe utility malfunctions or unusually severe storm conditions dictate otherwise.
 Classes will not be cancelled except under extreme circumstances.
 Students should use their own good judgment as to whether it is safe for them to drive to classes.

-- WMUR (TV) Channel 9 Manchester, NH
+- broadcast with WMUR Channel 9 and their website

 Although the College does not have professional counselors or psychiatric professionals on staff, the college does have a number of options available for those students in need of professional counseling.
 Students can participate in groups to discuss career, and/or academic concerns.
-Program directors, faculty, and staff are trained to provide additional one-on-one consultation and dialogue.
+Program directors, faculty, and staff are available to provide additional one-on-one consultation and dialogue.
 Community agencies in the area are available for assistance in finding solutions to individual concerns.
-The College FIRST TEAM, a team of trained faculty and staff members who deal in crisis management, are a resource to our campus community.
+The College StARTeam, a team of trained faculty and staff members who deal in crisis management, are a resource to our campus community.